EffectOrientedProgramming/book/Chapters/05_Managing_Failure.md

         "Network Unavailable"
 ```

-ZIO distinguishes itself here by alerting us that we have not caught all possible errors.
+ZIO distinguishes itself here by alerting us that we have not caught all possible failures.
-The compiler prevents us from executing non-exhaustive blocks inside of a `catchAll`.
+The compiler prevents us from executing non-exhaustive blocks inside a `catchAll`.

 ```scala 3 mdoc:silent
 import zio.*